mjtamlyn/django-adapters/docs/source/components.rst

 Rendering is an optional step which uses all render methods of adapters and which can be decorated or redefined like every step.

-That step will populate the adapter.render variable, in a clone of course as with every step execution.
+That step will populate the payload.rendered variable, in a clone of course as with every step execution.

 Adapters without the render() method won't be executed.
 At the end of the day